appsignal/frontend-test-setups/README.md

 ## Setup

-Make sure you have have a working local Node.js install.
+Make sure you have have a working local Node.js install, version 16 or up.
 Install geckodriver and install the bundle:

 ```
 brew install geckodriver